Module 01: Tensors

 x = torch.randn(1000, 1000)

-# Manual softmax (correct but not optimal)
+# Manual softmax (correct but slower)

 def manual_softmax(x):